solguruz/skelter/README.md

 4. Ensure your code passes all tests
 5. Submit a Pull Request with a clear description of changes

-We appreciate your contributions to make this skeleton project even better!
+We appreciate your contributions to make this skelter project even better!